kentcdodds/kentcdodds.com/README.md

 ### Code

-If you have a remix license, then make sure you run install with `REMIX_REGISTRY_TOKEN` env variable set.
+If you have a remix license, then make sure you run install with `REMIX_TOKEN` env variable set.

 There is an `.env.example` file located in the root of this project.
 Rename it to `.env`, and adjust the values before you start the app.